piScope/TwoPi/doc/DockerReadMe.md

-Instructions for launching piscope and petram via a docker container.
+## Instructions for launching piScope/Petra-M via a docker container.

-- First install Docker for your platform.
+### 1) First install Docker for your platform.
 See http://docker.com

     For windows 10 professional and enterprise users, install the community addition.
 This will require admin access.
 After